Skip to main content

 Configure With Your Topic & Node ID's

-• In every entity, replace msh/2/json/LongFast/!67ea9400 with the topic your node publishes to.
+• In every entity, replace msh/US/2/json/LongFast/!67ea9400 with the topic your node publishes to.
 In this example, !67ea9400 refers to the node that has mqtt enabled on the mesh and is publishing to the broker.

 • In every entity replace 4038675309 with the node number of the radio you wish to monitor.
 In this example 4038675309 is the node on the mesh with environment sensors and telemetry that I wish to observe.
 Node numbers can be found by monitoring the output in MQTT Explorer, listening with the MQTT addon or by using the Python CLI with meshtastic --info.